MartinWie/AEnv/README.md

 ## Format for these environment variables:

-Every environment variable that is loaded with pydo starts with "SECRET_".
+Every environment variable that is loaded with aenv starts with "SECRET_".

 Then the service-name and path, separated by underliners.